ieedan/finalchat/README.md

 - The best model picker in any chat app
 - Upload and generate images
 - Hotkeys for everything
+- Models can read links with custom handlers for GitHub and other common sites

 ## The stack